Managing delegated mailboxes via API

 where

-{ORGANIZATION} is the ID of the organization you got at Step 2.1 of the "Preparing to work with delegated mailboxes" instruction.
+{ORGANIZATION} is the ID of the organization you obtained in Step 2.1 of the "Prepare to work with the API" guide.

-{OWNER} is the mailbox owner ID you got at Step 2.2 of the "Preparing to work with delegated mailboxes" instruction.
+{OWNER} is the mailbox owner ID you obtained in Step 2.2 of the "Prepare to work with the API" guide.

-{EMPLOYEE WITH ACCESS} is the ID of the employee who needs to be granted access to the mailbox.
-You got it at Step 2.2 of the "Preparing to work with delegated mailboxes" instruction.
+{EMPLOYEE WITH ACCESS} is the ID of the employee who requires access to the mailbox.
+You obtained it in Step 2.2 of the "Prepare to work with the API" guide.

-{NOTIFICATION DELIVERY PARAMETER} is the parameter that determines who needs to receive a notification email about changes in mailbox access rights.
+{NOTIFICATION DELIVERY PARAMETER} is the parameter that determines who receives a notification email about changes to mailbox access.
 Possible values: all, delegates, none.
 For the descriptions of the parameter values, see Notifications.

 Example